hoofmen/social_distance/README.md

 # social_distance
-Playing with python and OpenCV
+Playing with python and OpenCV on a RaspberryPi